 Swarm to the light like a bug.
 When you begin night driving, try to stick to well-lit roads.
 These roads will have a higher visibility than darker back roads.

 Was that a caribou?
 Chances are no, but it might have been a moose, a buck, or maybe even a reindeer.
 Whatever it was, it was big and rather strong, and if you'd hit it, you'd have been in trouble.
 Reduced visibility means reduced reaction time, so it's best to slow down at night.
-Keep your eyes moving, looking for animals on and around the road: They may panic and run out in front of you.
+Keep your eyes moving, looking for animals on and around the road: They're unpredictable and may panic and run out in front of you.

 Blinded by the light.
 When someone forgets to turn down the high beams, it can leave you seeing spots.
 But feverishly flashing your lights back is not the solution.
 If the other car's lights are blinding you, what sense does it make to do the same to the other guy, making two blind drivers passing in the night?
 Instead, try not to look directly into the lights: look to the side of the roadway, away from the oncoming traffic, and focus on the white pavement markings or where the pavement meets the shoulder until the vehicle goes by.